I am Rosemary Martin, the face behind Science Cut Ups.

 I want teachers to feel the satisfaction of stepping back and watching engaged groups of students debating and explaining their thinking as they navigate through interactive science experiences.

-Supporting Science, Inc. exists to serve and support teachers by providing high quality, standards-based science materials and professional learning opportunities that are challenging and engaging, so that they can meet the needs of the students in their classrooms.
+Our business exists to serve and support teachers by providing high quality, standards-based materials and professional learning opportunities that are challenging and engaging, so that they can meet the needs of the students in their classrooms.